29 January 2009

 Some people feel taking out Hamas may be the only way to restore peace to Gaza and southern Israel.
 However this attack may only strengthen the party, thereby nullifying the entire reason for the attack in the first place.
 What they've really done is kicked a hornets nest.

 The complications continue if you look at Egyptians role in this debacle.
 Egyptians are Arabs, and the Palestinians are their "Arab brothers".
 However, as I mentioned earlier, Egypt has relatively good standings with the U.S. and doesn’t support the Palestinian extremist group.
 But their brotherly ties, the massive bloodshed shown on El Jazeera, and the presence of Egypt's own extremist group, the Muslim Brotherhood, means that many Egyptians are still criticizing their government for not taking further action to help Palestine…specifically opening it’s borders.
 Mubarak seems hesitant, but he’s brought many wounded Palestinian civilians to be cared for in hospitals and has also sent aid to the country.
-Some suspect he's hesitant to
+Some suspect he's hesitant to open his borders because if he lets Hamas through, there could be terrorist activity in the Sinai, which would reflect badly on Egypt.

 There have been large protests in Egypt, right in our very own Tahrir square, where many me and Paul's aimless adventures begin.
 A large group of protesters gathered in front of the Lawyer’s syndicate holding up placard signs and chanting.
 Security officials and police officers were forcefully controlling the group.
 Journalists were harassed and made to leave the area or be detained.
 From what I gather many were detained, particularly those affiliated with the Muslim Brotherhood.
 The fact that there was a protest surprises me since many people here won’t directly criticize Mubarak or the government in general.